MelanieIStefan/RepData_PeerAssessment1/PA1_template.md

 ### 2. Missing values strategy
 *Devise a strategy for filling in all of the missing values in the dataset.*

 If a missing value is found, fill in mean for that 5-minute interval.
-(Expect this to be the reasonably accurate, because number of steps taken varies according to time of days, yet we would expect it to be pretty consistent across days.)
+(Expect this to be the reasonably accurate, because number of steps taken varies according to time of day, yet we would expect it to be pretty consistent across days.)

 ### 3. New dataset with missing values filled in